 Much of this policy has been rolled back in recent years, beginning with the introduction of Local Housing Allowance (LHA) in 2008.
 LHA limits the amount of housing benefit which could be paid to private renters, at the 30% percentile of all market rents in the local 'broad rental market area' for the relevant property size.
 Initially, single people under 25 were only eligible for a 'shared room' rate.
 In 2012, this provision was extended to single households aged 35 and under.

 From 2015 to 2020, LHA was 'frozen' at 2015 rates.
-This cap was lifted in April 2020, but the UK Government has since announced its intention to reintroduce the LHA freeze from April 2021.
+This cap was lifted in April 2020, but the UK Government has since frozen the LHA rates at the rate last determined on 31st March 2020.